stoqey/sofa/README.md

 </div>

-Sofa is a Couchbase ORM utility to mimic Mongoose
+Sofa is a super simple Couchbase ORM utility

-### Background
-After spending time on `node-ottoman` (a mongoose-like for couchbase), i decided to use `couchbase` directly instead.

-You can think of this as a tiny re-write to the `node-ottoman`.

 ## 1. Install